GACJ/complib-help/docs/methods/overview.md

 Complib will determine that two methods are trivial variations if the following conditions all hold:

-1. There is a sequence of changes in the lead where the same two bells are working together in both methods; AND
+1. There is a sequence of changes in the lead where the same two bells are working together in both methods; **and**
-2. The bells are in the same relative position at the start of the sequence in both methods; AND
+2. The bells are in the same relative position at the start of the sequence in both methods; **and**
-3. The bells are in the same relative position at the end of the sequence in both methods; AND
+3. The bells are in the same relative position at the end of the sequence in both methods; **and**
 4. The methods differ only by sequences satisfying conditions 1-3.

 The word "trivial" is not a value judgement: it does not imply that one method is inherently more original or valuable than another.
 It is a purely technical classification which describes a similarity between them.

 Indeed, the property of trivial variation is a symmetric relationship: if method B is a trivial variation of method A, then method A is necessarily a trivial variation of method B.

 !!! warning
     A method might differ from its trivial variants in decidedly non-trivial ways.
 Their plain courses may not have the same rows, and they may have different [false coursehead groups](https://framework.cccbr.org.uk/version2/falsecourseheads.html).